WojciechMatuszewski/programming-notes/ultimate-go.md

 ```

 Guess what is the output of the program? `Bad Request`.
 Why? because we are comparing the concrete values.
 If we change the implementation of `New` to return pointer of `errorString` that equality will never occur, because we are comparing Addresses!

+### Wrapping Errors

+- logging as insurance policy, this can cause too much noise when it comes to logging.

+* balance signal to noise ration when it comes to logs

+- make sure to include enough context within a log (tracing and error body)

+* if you decide to pass the error froward, **wrap the error with the context**.
+You should prefer handling errors as low as possible, but in general it's the developers choice.

+- use `%v` to get the user context of an error, the one you defined while wrapping.
+Use `+%v` to get both user context and the stack trace.

+## Packaging

+- avoid packages of type `utils` or `helpers` or `models` or similar.
+Package has to have specific purpose.

+* make sure your **packages can only import down!**.
+This is quite important, makes your codebase consistent.